DingyiYang/dingyiyang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a final-year Ph.D student at Renmin University of China, advised by Prof. [Qin Jin](https://www.jin-qin.com/).
 My research focuses on vision and language, involving cross-modal generation, multimodal understanding, and automatic evaluation.
 Currently, I am working on book-level text evaluation and generation.

 # 🔥 News
-- *2024.09*: Our survey paper was released: [What Makes a Good Story and How Can We Measure It?
-A Comprehensive Survey of Story Evaluation](https://arxiv.org/pdf/2408.14622).
-Check our [GitHub page](https://github.com/DingyiYang/Awesome-Story-Evaluation) for a quick review.
+- *2024.09*: Our survey paper [What Makes a Good Story and How Can We Measure It?
+A Comprehensive Survey of Story Evaluation](https://arxiv.org/pdf/2408.14622) was released.
+Visit our [GitHub page](https://github.com/DingyiYang/Awesome-Story-Evaluation) for a quick review.
 - *2024.08*: [Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline](aclanthology.org/2024.acl-long.513) was accepted by ACL 2024.
-- *2024.06*: Finished my research internship at Alibaba Group.
-It's my pleasure to work with my mentor, [Tiezheng Ge].
+- *2024.06*: Completed my research internship at Alibaba Group.
+It's my pleasure to work with my mentor, [Tiezheng Ge](https://scholar.google.com/citations?user=db5ZTlMAAAAJ&hl=en).
 - *2023.10*: [Visual captioning at will: Describing images and videos guided by a few stylized sentences](dl.acm.org/doi/10.1145/3581783.3612263) was accepted by ACM MM 2023.
 - *2023.07*: [Attractive storyteller: Stylized visual storytelling with unpaired text](aclanthology.org/2023.acl-long.619/) was accepted by ACL 2023.